avash-shrestha/ee274_project/README.md

 Note, I am using a 2020 Intel Macbook with an i5 processor.
 You might get different results running on your computer.

 To view a slideshow I made on Alias rANS: https://docs.google.com/presentation/d/14kAA1SqGkA77qmR10r9umzMP1Gf8bqrwxSY_FLpoDxQ/edit?usp=sharing
-To view a project result on my implementations: https://www.overleaf.com/read/xnfdmfnfyskb#8ef1ac
+To view a project report on my implementations: https://www.overleaf.com/read/xnfdmfnfyskb#8ef1ac

 - Avash Shrestha